Recycling Polypropylene: How To Recycle PP & The Benefits

 Recycling woven polypropylene fabric & bags

 Most polypropylene bags are created using a woven polypropylene fabric.
 However, woven polypropylene fabrics are used to create many different types of products — not just plastic bags!
-These polymer fabrics are often bought in bulk, in the form of a polypropylene roll which can then be used to create sacks for sandbags, bulk coffee, rice and other dry goods.
+These polymer fabrics are often bought in bulk, in the form of a PP woven fabric roll which can then be used to create sacks for sandbags, bulk coffee, rice and other dry goods.
 So, as you can see woven polypropylene bags come in many forms, which may make it tougher to spot what’s recyclable and what’s not — but, polypropylene fabric, no matter what it’s end use, is recyclable.

 Can I really recycle my takeout containers?